Business Days Calculator

 A standard week has 5 business days.
 A month usually has about 20 to 23 business days depending on where weekends fall.
 A full year has roughly 260 weekdays before public holidays are considered.

 Yes.
 Use the "Add/Subtract Business Days" calculator to find a deadline date.
 Enter your start date and the number of business days, and the calculator will skip weekends to find the correct target date.
-This is useful for shipping estimates, project deadlines, and SLA calculations.
+This is useful for shipping estimates, project deadlines, and service timelines calculations.

 Not always.
-The core Monday-to-Friday rule is the same, but carriers and banks may also exclude their own holiday schedules or apply cut-off times.
+The core Monday-to-Friday rule is the same, but carriers and service providers may also exclude their own holiday schedules or apply cut-off times.
 Use this calculator for the base weekday math, then confirm any carrier- or institution-specific rule separately if the deadline matters.